Performing and Production Arts Curriculum Intent

 Other annual performances include our Christmas Concert, PAPA Crimbo, Summer Sizzler , Btec Showcases, Music concerts and showcases and a summer Dance festival.

 In PAPA we offer a diverse range of trips to promote and inform of further opportunities and career pathways within the arts.
 Our annual trips include West End theatre visits and workshops with professional cast members, involvement in the Move It Dance Festival at the Excel Centre in London, a trip to Disneyland Paris to perform in a workshop lead by cast members of the Disney Parade and regular trips to local theatres.

-In PAPA we offer an array of clubs such as, Film club, Ks3 and KS4 Dance club, Ks3 and KS4 Drama club, Boys Street Dance club, Afterschool Street Dance Club, Singing Club, Rock Band club, Coursework Catch up and our School Production Performance and Design Clubs.
+In PAPA we offer an array of clubs such as, Film club, Ks3 and KS4 Dance club, Ks3 and KS4 Drama club, Street Dance club, Singing Club, Aerial Club, Rock Band club, Coursework Catch up and our School Production Performance and Design Clubs.